jamesgolden1/equivalent-linear-LLMs/README.md

 - Cross-model Comparisons: Compare semantic structures across model families
 - Ablation Studies: Understand token contributions to output token prediction

-## Code for a locally linear MLP
+## Detaching an MLP activation for an equivalent linear mapping

-This code snippet shows how the Qwen 3 MLP is made locally linear.
+This code snippet shows how the Qwen 3 MLP has components frozen at inference to reveal its linear for a given input seequence.
 The output is the same as the original function.
 Only the gradient at inference is changed.

 The detach() statement in the else clause makes the function linear.